Allergens and food labelling

 Allergen incidents can be fatal and a staff should treat allergen requests with the same seriousness as any other food safety risks.

-The Food Standards Agency have produced a free of charge online food allergy and intolerance training course which can be accessed here.
+The Food Standards Agency has free of charge online food allergy and intolerance course.

-Allergen checklists for managers, kitchen staff, front of house staff and delivery staff, are available on their website.
+Allergen checklists for managers, kitchen staff, front of house staff and delivery staff, are also available.

 Allergen management training and support for local food businesses